Mythic-Legend-Interactive/Shader-Editor/README.md

 # Shader-Editor
-Shader Editor used by Parallax Engine team
+Shader Editor used by Parallax Engine team, This shader editor is designed to work with .BSS shader files, This also heighlights some common GLSL files